Decoding algorithms for surface codes: Decoders for surface codes

 where $p(E_{rec}\mathcal{L})$ is the probability of the error being within the error class $\mathcal{L}$ and $\alpha_i, \beta_j \in \{ 0,1\}$ indicate the application of the stabilizer generator operators.
 An arbitrary application of a stabilizer element operator would be denoted as $g(\alpha, \beta) := \prod_i(A_i)^{\alpha_i}\prod_j(B_j)^{\alpha_j}$, where $\alpha_i$ indicate $X$-stabilizer operators and $\beta_j$ indicate $Z$-stabilizer operators.
 The resulting tensor network is graphically represented in FIG. \ref{planartn}.
 Note how now all stabilizer generators are considered as identical while the data qubits are labelled as horizontal (H) or vertical (V).
 This consideration is equivalent, now, horizontal data qubits are considered to be operated with $Z$-stabilizer operators from top and bottom and $X$-stabilizer operators from left and right, while the opposite happens for vertical data qubits.

-Under these considerations we can define the tensor nodes which form the overall planar code PEPS tensor network in FIG. \ref{nodes}.
+Under these considerations we can define the tensor nodes which form the overall planar code PEPS tensor network in FIG. \ref{nodes}, {which will be defined by the following expressions corresponding to the tensor figures from top to bottom}:

 The elements of the data qubit tensors are the probabilities of experiencing Pauli errors given by the indices.
 Moreover, the indices $n$, $e$, $s$ and $w$ indicate the tensors to their north, east, south and west; respectively.
 The indices are binary and indicate if either of the adjacent stabilizer generators operates non-trivially on them as can be seen in the right side of FIG. \ref{nodes}, where one can see that the state of a data qubit tensor is both dependent on the indices and the correspondent Pauli operator on the qubit from the error $E_{rec}$.
-On the other side, the stabilizer tensor nodes are defined by Kronecker deltas, i.e. they are either 1 when $n = e = s = w$ and $0$ otherwise.
+On the other side, the stabilizer tensor nodes are defined by Kronecker deltas, i.e. they are either 1 when $n = e = s = w$ {or} $0$ otherwise.
 That is because the stabilizer generators either operate on all their nearest data qubits or do not operate on any of them, as was earlier shown in FIG. \ref{rotatedplanardemo}.